Maahsome/ktrouble/HELP.md

-      --secrets strings          Specify an array of secret names to mount, eg --secrets 'secret1,secret2' --service-account string   Specify the name of the service account to use --size string              Specify the size of the POD, eg --size 'small,medium,large' -u, --utility string           Specify the name of the utility to launch --volumes                  Use this switch to prompt to mount volumes in the POD
+      --secrets strings          Specify an array of secret names to mount, eg --secrets 'secret1,secret2' --service-account string   Specify the name of the service account to use --size string              Specify the size of the POD, eg --size 'small,medium,large' --tag string               Specify the tag of the image, eg --tag 'latest' -u, --utility string           Specify the name of the utility to launch --volumes                  Use this switch to prompt to mount volumes in the POD